UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 A bug is a demonstrable problem that is caused by the code in the repository.
 Concise and thorough bug reports will help us fix reported problems more quickly and effectively.

 ### Before submitting a bug report
-Please follow the instructions below **before** submitting a new bug report:
+Before you submit a new bug report, please follow these steps:

 1. **Use the GitHub issue search** &mdash; check if the issue has already been reported.
+Feel free to comment in the existing issue if it is still open and you have new information to share.

 2. **Check if the issue has been fixed** &mdash; if you're not running the latest version of the theme, please check your code against the repo's `master` branch first (`master` will always contain the latest, stable project code).
 If you are running the latest version, make sure the problem isn't already resolved in an upcoming [milestone](https://github.com/UCF/{{My-Theme}}/milestones).

 ### Submit a bug report
-Assuming you've followed all of these steps and still have a valid bug report to submit, you can submit a new bug report by [creating a new issue in Github](https://github.com/UCF/{{My-Theme}}/issues/new?template=bug_report.md).
+If you've followed the steps above and have a valid bug report to submit, you can submit it by [creating a new issue in Github](https://github.com/UCF/{{My-Theme}}/issues/new?template=bug_report.md).

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All of the information you provide will help us quickly evaluate and fix the issue.

 ## Feature requests

 We welcome new feature requests; however, before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Theme}}/wiki/#Project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
-We strongly encourage the discussion of new feature ideas in the ucf-wp Slack workspace.
+We strongly encourage the discussion of new feature ideas in the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).

 Please provide as much detail and context as possible to justify the inclusion of your idea in the theme.
 We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.